SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 6

-The general structure is *food production systems + ecosystems and soil*. - this phrase covers "negatives", phrase 5 covers "positives".
+The elements of the phrase are: *food production systems + ecosystems and soil* - this phrase covers "negatives" (loss, degredation etc.), phrase 5 covers "positives" (soil health, diversity, fertility etc.).
+Some terms are already covered in phrase 4 (e.g. reduced tillage).

 Types of land/soil degradation are taken from <a id="FAO2014">[FAO (2014)](#f7)</a> and (<a id="SDGindmetadata">[Statistics Division, 2021b (Indicator 2.4.1)](#f9)</a>).